llang629/watchclay/README.md

 `claymore_ip` The IP address of your Claymore mining rig.

-`claymore_port` The TCP port of for Claymore reporting.
+`claymore_port` The TCP port for Claymore reporting.
 The default is **3333**.

-`hash_floor` The minimum acceptable hashrate for the total mining rig, in Mh/s.
-A typical starting point for AMD RX570/580 is 20 multiplied by the number of GPUs.
-Catches a floundering GPU when Claymore hasn't remedied.
+`hash_floor` The minimum acceptable hashrate in Mh/s for the total mining rig.
+A typical starting point for AMD RX570/580 is **20 Mh/s multiplied by the number of GPUs**.
+Catches a floundering GPU when Claymore can't remedy.

 `reject_ceiling` The maximum acceptable number of shares rejected by the mining pool.
 Malformed shares can be a undesirable side-effect of overclocking.